Barbara-Padilha/DMML2022_Google/documentation/Report.md

 pd.Series(test_accuracy_score).argmax(),pd.Series(test_accuracy_score).max()
 ```

-Once we the code show above produces the necessary graph and returs the best value for `tree_depth`, we can finally create a new `pipelinedtc` to run our classification with.
+Once we the code show above produces the necessary graph and returns the best value for `tree_depth`, we can finally create a new `pipelinedtc` to run our classification with.

 ```ruby
 dtc = DecisionTreeClassifier(max_depth=100+max,random_state=0)